Preparing for pilonidal surgery: it’s pretty simple.

 If you are going to have an operation you must not have had anything to eat after midnight the night before the surgery (or eight hours before the surgery if it is late in the day).
 You can have clear liquids up until three hours before the surgery.
 Clear liquids include water, juice, Jell-O, tea, black coffee, etc. If these instructions are not followed, the anesthesiologist may cancel the procedure.

 It is also important that you go into surgery well nourished, and that you stay nourished during the post-op healing period.
 This especially means plenty of protein, and certain particular vitamins.
-This link will take you to a page that discusses certain vitamins and supplements that will promote pilonidal wound healing.
+Please look at our “Nutrition for Healing” page that discusses certain vitamins and supplements that will promote pilonidal wound healing.
 Dr Immerman would like you to start these as long before the operation as possible, and continue them for at least six weeks after the operation.

 There are no enemas or laxatives given for the procedure, but post op constipation can be a problem because of discomfort in that area coupled with the constipating effect of many pain medications.
 It is a good idea to start a stool softener a few days before surgery, and continue it for a few days afterwards.